r-suzuki/wayback/README.md

 `wayback` works like a virtual CRAN snapshot for source packages.
 It automatically downloads `tar.gz` files with dependencies, all of which were available on a specified day.
-It also creates an R script file to install all the downloaded packages locally.
+It also creates an R script file to install downloaded packages locally.

 ## Install